 5. Scottish Fold

 Although this feline is known for its love for playtime, the Pixie-Bob can be wary of strangers.
 These cats will use a bunch of different cat sounds (other than meows, of course!) to communicate with you, which might include some mean growls too.

 7. Egyptian Mau

-It's no secret that ancient Egyptians worshipped cats, and this doesn't get more true with the Egyptian Mau.
-Bonding fiercely with their humans, this kitty gets shy around strangers; because of their protective nature, this cat breed will turn mean if you try to take something of theirs away.
+It's no secret that ancient Egyptians worshipped cats, and this doesn't get more true than with the Egyptian Mau.
+Bonding fiercely with their humans, this kitty gets shy around strangers.
+Because of their protective nature, this cat breed will turn mean if you try to take something of theirs away.

 8. American Wirehair

 The Korat is a cat that likes quiet environments, so they might get annoyed by loud noises and rowdy kids.
 When they're scared or aggravated, these cats will act meanly in self-defense.

 Do you live with one of these "mean cat breeds"?
 Share your feline friend on our Wide Open Pets Facebook page!